-3.1.2.1 An empty machine may be moved manually, on level flat surfaces.

-Do not manually move the machine on an incline, or on a slippery or irregular surface that could cause the operator to slip or lose balance.
-Sudden weight shifts when the machine is tilted on an incline, and slipping or tripping while moving the machine will cause the operator to lose control of the machine, causing severe injury and property damage.

-3.1.2.2 Move the machine by pushing it forward.
-Do not back-up while moving the machine, to avoid tripping hazards that may be out of view.

-3.1.2.3 Use the lifting eyes when lifting the machine.
-Do not use a sling around the cart handles or piping.

-3.1.2.4 If the machine contains any abrasive, keep the machine upright.
-Laying down a machine containing abrasive could cause abrasive to lodge in the piping and cause the machine to malfunction, or cause damage to the valves.
+- 3.1.2.1 An empty machine may be moved manually, on level flat surfaces. - 3.1.2.2 To move the machine, push it in a forward direction.
+Do not back-up while moving the machine, to avoid tripping hazards that may be out of view. - 3.1.2.3 Use the lifting eyes when lifting the machine.
+Do not use a sling around the cart handles or piping. - 3.1.2.4 If the machine contains any abrasive, keep the machine upright.
+Laying down a machine containing abrasive could cause abrasive to lodge in the piping, cause the machine to malfunction, or damage valves.